top of page

 Markets and the AI Efficiency Paradox — From Builders to Adopters

-Investor shift from AI infrastructure builders to AI adopters focused on margin efficiency
+Investor rotation from AI infrastructure builders to AI adopters with measurable margin expansion 2026

 The shift is not confined to the workforce.
 Financial markets are adjusting rapidly.